SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayAuthorizer.md

----
-layout: glossary
-title: New-VSApiGatewayAuthorizer
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayAuthorizer

 ## SYNOPSIS
-Adds an AWS::ApiGateway::Authorizer resource to the template
+Adds an AWS::ApiGateway::Authorizer resource to the template.
+The AWS::ApiGateway::Authorizer resource creates an authorization layer that API Gateway activates for methods that have authorization enabled.
+API Gateway activates the authorizer when a client calls those methods.

 ## SYNTAX